mahmed743/-othaim_app/README.md

 3. Install dependencies: **`flutter pub get`**
 4. Build the project: **`flutter run`**

+1. Product Management
+Test Files: productController_test.dart

+Coverage:

+Offline Product Fetching: When the app is offline, it retrieves products from the local cache using Hive.
+Tests cover the scenario where a product is cached and fetched correctly while offline.
+Online Product Fetching: The app fetches products from an API when online.
+Unit tests mock the API response and verify that the products are correctly populated in the controller.
+Product Searching: Unit tests check whether the search functionality works as expected by filtering the cached products based on user input.
+TDD Approach: For fetching products both online and offline, the tests were written first.
+This ensured that both caching mechanisms and the API fetching logic were implemented to satisfy the test cases.
+This provided better assurance that the product retrieval logic works under different conditions (online/offline).

+2. Shopping Cart Management
+Test Files: shoppingCartController_test.dart

+Coverage:

+Add to Cart: Tests cover the behavior when products are added to the shopping cart.
+It verifies that product quantities and total prices are updated correctly.
+Adjust Quantity: Unit tests ensure that adjusting the quantity of a product in the cart works as expected, and total price is recalculated accordingly.
+Remove from Cart: This test ensures that a product can be successfully removed from the shopping cart and that both the cart and total price are updated.
+Clear Cart: Verifies that clearing the cart results in an empty cart and a total price of zero.
+Total Price Calculation: Tests ensure that the total price is calculated accurately based on the quantities and prices of the items in the cart.
+TDD Approach: For the shopping cart functionality, tests were written before the implementation of each feature.
+The initial tests for adding, adjusting, and removing products were created to define the desired behavior, and the implementation was carried out to ensure these tests passed.

 - dio ^5.7.0 : Dio is a powerful HTTP client for Dart, offering features like interceptors, global configuration, form data, request cancellation, and file downloading.
 - dbadges: ^3.1.2 : This package allows you to add badges to widgets, useful for displaying notifications or counts.
 - flutter_screenutil: ^5.9.3 : This package is designed to help with responsive design by providing a way to scale UI elements based on screen size.